Pauly-DData/Infra-Lens/README.md

-# CDK Diff Summarizer
+# Infra-Lens

 My general goal is to make complex things as simple as possible — so here we go.

 According to Claude.ai (and myself), this project can be summarized as:

-A professional, modular GitHub Action that automatically summarizes AWS CDK diffs using AI, making infrastructure changes easier to understand for both technical and non-technical stakeholders.
+A professional, modular GitHub Action that automatically summarizes infrastructure changes using AI, making infrastructure changes easier to understand for both technical and non-technical stakeholders.

 Sometimes, you just want simple words and short sentences to explain what’s happening during CDK deploys — with a little help from our AI friends.